Peggy Guido

-Early life
+Early life and education

 Guido was born Cecily Margaret Preston on 5 August 1912 in Beckenham, Kent.
 She was the daughter of Elsie Marie Fidgeon – whose father was of independent means – and Arthur Gurney Preston, a Cambridge-educated engineer and wealthy ironmaster, who is also recorded as of independent means at the time of her birth.
 The family home was a twenty-room mansion, Wood Lodge, in West Wickham, on the line of a Roman road.
-Her father drowned in Cornwall in the summer of her eighth birthday; her mother re-married and Peggy was brought up by an aunt.

-Education
+Her mother "ran away" from the family home when Peggy was five, and this was followed by divorce proceedings which started in 1918.
+Following the completion of the divorce in 1920, her mother married the co-respondent of the divorce (i.e. the other party in accusations of adultery), Surgeon Captain Percival James Bodington, a British Army medical officer.
+That year, her father drowned in Cornwall, which the coroner recorded as an accidental death.
+Her father had appointed his brother, Edwin Mumford Preston, as guardian for his children, and so Peggy and her siblings were then brought up by Edwin and his wife.

 As a child, Guido had an interest in Roman coins.
 As a young woman, she met and began excavating with Mortimer Wheeler and Tessa Verney Wheeler, spending her 21st birthday digging the Roman town of Verulamium (in 1933).
-Guido was particularly fond of Tessa, and spoke of her with great affection, dedicating her glass beads monograph to her memory.
+She was particularly fond of Tessa, and spoke of her with great affection, dedicating her glass beads monograph to her memory.
 In 1935, she was photographed working on the Whitehawk Camp ceramics with E. Cecil Curwen.
 From 1935 to 1936, Guido studied archaeology at the Institute of Archaeology in London, where she was awarded a postgraduate diploma in Western European Prehistory.
-It was here that she met first husband, Stuart Piggott, whom she married on 12 November 1936.
+It was here that she met her first husband, Stuart Piggott, whom she married on 12 November 1936.